Mental Health Promotion

 How to Navigate Current Content

-- Go to Minnesota Thrives List (Excel).
+- Go to the Minnesota Thrives Database

-- Print the list or navigate online.
+- Print the list or navigate online

 - Use the “sort” function for each column; click on the down arrow on the first row of each column that you want to sort by, and select the items you want to see.
 Only rows with these fields will be visible.
 To unselect the sort function, click on the down arrow of the column and click on “select all”.